How to Pass the NCLEX the First Time: 11 Tips from Real Nurses

 The NCLEX is based on proven, researched-based, evidence-based practice.
 Even if your previous facility does something in a different way that is just as safe or just as correct, do not assume that this applies to the NCLEX.

 It’s important to answer NCLEX questions as if you don’t have any real-life constraints as a nurse.
 Assume you have ample time and resources to perform each answer choice.

 7. Hone Your Test-Taking Skills

-The NCLEX is just as much about knowing how the test is written as it is what knowledge it tests.
+The NCLEX is just as much about knowing how the test is written as it is knowing the right answers.
 Utilize test-taking strategies to eliminate wrong answers, avoid “extremes” like ALL or NONE answers, and remember to always put patient safety first.

-With practice, you will notice themes in answers:
+With practice, you will notice some themes in answers: